ToruOkadaOi/smartagri_researchproject/README.txt

 R.P Smart farming has all the data

-output_data is the folder where the files will go to when executed
+output_data is the folder where the files will go to when executed.
+Clear all the folders starting with the name shapefiles_* if desired

 Update the excel file and shapefile paths as per need in the Scripttt.py file